Chase Bank: Parental leave policy

 JPMorgan Chase agreed to pay $5 million to compensate their male employees who did not receive the same paid parental leave as women from 2011 to 2017.
 In December 2017, the bank "clarified its policy to ensure equal access to men and women looking to be their new child's main caregiver".
 According to the involved attorneys, this is the biggest recorded settlement in a U.S. parental leave discrimination case.
 JPMorgan agreed to train and monitor to ensure equal parental leave benefits and stated that "its policy was always intended to be gender-neutral".

 Fossil fuel investment

 Chase has faced criticism and protests over its high rate of investment in various fossil fuel industries such as coal, oil, and gas.
 A study released in October 2019 indicated that Chase invests more ($75 billion) in fossil fuels than any other bank.

 Unequal lending practices

-An analysis of home purchases in Chicago from 2012 to 2018 by City Bureau and WBEZ Chicago showed that JP Morgan Chase, "loaned 41 times more in Chicago’s white neighborhoods than it did in the city’s black neighborhoods."
+An analysis of home purchases in Chicago from 2012 to 2018 by City Bureau and WBEZ Chicago showed that JP Morgan Chase, "loaned 41 times more in Chicago's white neighborhoods than it did in the city's black neighborhoods".
 The report prompted protests at Chicago Chase branches in June 2020.
-At a reopening of a remodeled Chase branch in Chicago's South Shore, Dimon said via video, "we have targets now to do $600 million (over the next five years) in new mortgages for Blacks and new homeowners in Chicago neighborhoods."
+At a reopening of a remodeled Chase branch in Chicago's South Shore, Dimon said via video, "we have targets now to do $600 million (over the next five years) in new mortgages for Blacks and new homeowners in Chicago neighborhoods".

+Facilitation of sex trafficking

+The U.S. government sued JP Morgan Chase Bank in 2022, alleging that JP Morgan "facilitated, sustained, and concealed the human trafficking network operated by Jeffrey Epstein."

+ATM glitch incident

+In 2024, a glitch occurred in Chase's ATMs which allowed users to withdraw money using fraudulent checks.
+This type of bank fraud is commonly known as check kiting.